scotlanddig/VueDonut/README.md

 # VueDonut

-> A simple donut chart that can be given a scale to calculat how much to shade  (default is 0-100)
+> A simple donut chart that can be given a scale to calculate how much to shade  (default scale is 0-100)

 # Demo
 https://codesandbox.io/s/qzvm3yq246